pourfard/FaceAntiSpoofing/README.md

 # Face Anti-Spoofing
 Several face anti-spoofing models from github.
 There are eight models to detect spoofing.
+For real-life projects combination of m6+m8 gives a high accuracy (more than 99%).

 1. M1: https://github.com/zeusees/HyperFAS
 2. M2: https://github.com/emadeldeen24/face-anti-spoofing